-As an incubation program for early-stage founders, we receive dozens of applications every week, and a few of those applicants have the same remarks over and over again:
+As an incubation program for early-stage founders, we receive dozens of applications with new business ideas every week, and a few of those applicants have the same remarks over and over again:

 “I want to apply but my business idea is INCREDIBLE and I don’t want to tell anyone”

 “How can I make sure others won’t steal my business idea?”

 “I’ve had this business idea for 4 years but haven’t told anyone because I’m scared of competition”.

 These comments have inspired this short article to tackle the huge entrepreneurship myth that ideas are the most important thing.
 Spoiler alert: they’re not.

 People who bring up those comments actually tell me two things about themselves:

 They are completely new to entrepreneurship;

 They are afraid… but not of what you might think they’re afraid of.

 Let’s dive into these two points, shall we?